Interfaces

 });

-Some people may have discovered that, except for Page
+Some people may have discovered that, except for Page and Raw, all corresponding MJML elements are standard-xx.

 Just because we need a one-to-one correspondence between a basic element and mjml components, but many times we need to extend these elements.